-By signing the I-864a, the household member or dependent makes his or her income available to the main sponsor to support the intending immigrant.
-This helps in a situation where the primary petitioner does not have enough income or assets to sponsor the immigrant alone.
+By signing the I-864a, a household member or dependent can make his or her income available to the main sponsor as well, so as to promise full support to the intending immigrant and thus help that person successfully get a U.S. immigrant visa and permanent residence.

-For example, let's say the main petitioner of the immigrant is a 40-year old woman sponsoring the person based on their marriage.
+As an example of when it might be used, let's say the main U.S. petitioner of the immigrant is a 40-year old woman, who is sponsoring the person based on their marriage.
 Her 20-year old daughter lives in her house and has a regular job.
 If the mother-sponsor's income is insufficient to satisfy U.S. immigration regulations by reaching 125% (in most cases) of the Poverty Guidelines, the daughter could sign an Affidavit of Support to help her mother.

 This is no small favor.
 The household member joins the sponsor in being liable to the U.S. government under the original Affidavit of Support.

 In literal terms, this means that both the sponsor and the household member agree to reimburse any government agencies who provide the immigrant with need-based financial assistance within a certain number of years.
 The liability is "joint and several."
 That's legal language saying they don't just split their obligations down the middle.
 Instead, either person can be held responsible for the whole amount owed, if need be.